theblxrealty/theblxrealty/client/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🏢 About 11Square
+## 🏢 About The BLX Realty

-11Square is a premium real estate platform designed for luxury property management.
+The BLX Realtyis a premium real estate platform designed for luxury property management.
 The platform provides comprehensive tools for property listing, client management, and content marketing, making it ideal for real estate agencies and property developers.

 ---